2018 United States Senate election in Florida: Initial results and recount

 The results of the race were in dispute for 12 days following the election.
 Because Scott's lead over Nelson was less than 0.5% of the vote, an automatic recount was triggered under Florida law.
 A controversial recount ensued, with both campaigns claiming irregularities.

 Nelson and Scott traded accusations of voter suppression and voter fraud.
-Two lawsuits were filed by the Scott campaign after the election against the Supervisor of Elections in both Palm Beach and Broward Counties while the Nelson campaign filed one against the Secretary of State in Florida.
-On November 9, the Scott campaign won both of their lawsuits.
+Two lawsuits were filed by the Scott campaign after the election against the Supervisor of Elections in both Palm Beach and Broward Counties while the Nelson campaign filed one against the secretary of state in Florida.
+On November 9, the Scott campaign won both of its lawsuits.
 Notably, election officials in Broward County had to receive police protection after accusations of voter fraud were made by a few members of Congress.

 Additionally, a number of mail-in ballots were found in a mail distribution center in the city of Opa-locka three days after the election.
 The Miami-Dade Elections Department considered the votes uncountable because they had not arrived at the department by the time the polls closed.

 The deadline for all ballots to be machine-counted was 3:00 pm EST on Thursday, November 15, 2018.
 The revised totals triggered a statewide hand-recount of rejected ballots.
 At least three counties (Broward, Hillsborough, and Palm Beach County) missed the deadline.
 During machine counting, 846 votes from Hillsborough County were lost, presumably due to a power outage.
 Machines purchased from Sequoia Voting Systems broke down, creating delays in the count of Palm Beach County votes.

 Results

-Florida elections officials announced on November 18, 2018 that Scott had prevailed.
+Florida elections officials announced on November 18, 2018, that Scott had prevailed.
 Scott received 50.05% of the vote, while Nelson received 49.93%; the margin of victory was 10,033 votes out of 8.19 million votes cast.
 Nelson then conceded the race to Scott.